LeqianTanTim/Stat_Mech_Research_Team_2/README.md

 This is a code announcement board for Stat.
 Mech's umbrella sampling code project.
 **Ver.
+3.9.9**------
+Molecular Dynamic Simulation algorithm version 3.9.9 (my Ver)
+- Fix the unit conversion so it should now uses real unit calculation.
+No longer using a mixed of real unit and reduced unit to preserve consistency when calculating harmonic potential forces.
+- Include a function called plot that can plot any kind of data you want by modifying the input parameters.

+**Ver.
 3.0.0**------
 Molecular Dynamic Simulation algorithm version 3.0.0